rameshbalan/Python-Course/Day3/README.md

 General format for chmod:
 chmod u+x *name_of_the_python_file*

-General format for scp: from host to remote server scp *name_of_the_file* *username@servername:path/to/the/file*
+General format for scp: from host to remote server
+scp *name_of_the_file* *username@servername:path/to/the/file*

 **Example:**
-The following command copies dna.fasta file from present working directory to DNA directory under Documents in the server. scp dna.fasta manager@pine64.uta.edu:~/Documents/DNA/
+The following command copies dna.fasta file from present working directory to DNA directory under Documents in the server.
+scp dna.fasta manager@pine64.uta.edu:~/Documents/DNA/

-General format for scp: from remote server to the host scp *username@servername:path/to/the/file* *path/to/where/you/want/to/copy/*
+General format for scp: from remote server to the host.
+scp *username@servername:path/to/the/file* *path/to/where/you/want/to/copy/*

 **Example:**
-The following command copies dna.fasta from server to your present working directory. scp manager@pine64.uta.edu:~/Documents/DNA/dna.fasta ./
+The following command copies dna.fasta from server to your present working directory.
+scp manager@pine64.uta.edu:~/Documents/DNA/dna.fasta ./